-Reflexology is among the oldest concepts in the world and is based on the theory that the human body is reflected in the feet.
-According to reflexology, each body part is linked to a certain point on the foot.
+Reflexology is among the oldest concepts in the world and is based on the theory that the human body is reflected in the reflex zones of the feet.
+According to reflexology, each organ or region of the body is linked to a certain point below the foot.

-To regulate the well-being of the body through the feet, the 5 ZONES and REFLEX ZONES insoles are fitted and adapted with elevations, depressions and patterns.
-Certain zones of the feet are stimulated through the soles so that the body can find its original balance again.
-If, for example, there is tension in the neck area, an elevation on the shoe sole ensures that the neck can soon relax.
+To regulate the well-being of the body through the sole of the feet, the 5 ZONES and REFLEX ZONES insoles are fitted and adapted with elevations and depressions.
+Certain zones below the feet are stimulated so that the body can find its original balance again.
+If, for example, there is tension in the neck area, we are trying to contribute with the respective elevation on the shoe insole to stimulate this area and the neck can soon relax.

 The human body works as a complex system in which all parts are connected.
-According to reflexology, there are links between zones on the feet and the organs, muscles, joints, spine and head.
-The reflexology points for the neck, for example, are in the front part of the foot, while the rear area of the foot is associated with the intestine.
-Studies have found that self-healing processes and regulation mechanisms in certain parts of the body can be activated through the feet.
-Furthermore, pain can be eased or diseases can be countered preventively.
-Researchers at the University of Innsbruck have shown that blood flow in the kidneys can be stimulated if the zone on the foot that is associated with the kidneys is stimulated using pressure.
-A further study at the University of Jena was able to reduce the pain of patients with knee joint arthrosis by treating the knee reflexology zone.
+According to reflexology, there are links between zones below the feet and the organs, muscles, joints, spine and head.
+The reflexology zones for the neck, for example, are in the front part below the foot, while the rear area below the foot is associated with the digestive system.
+Studies have found that self-healing processes and regulation mechanisms in certain parts of the body can be activated through the reflex zones below the feet.
+Following this reflexology concept, we are also trying to contribute preventively with our reflex zones insoles to a well-being of the person and to possibly reduce pains.
+Researchers at the University of Innsbruck have found that blood flow in the kidneys can be stimulated if the respective zone below the foot that is associated with the kidneys is stimulated.
+A further study at the University of Jena was able to reduce the discomfort of patients with knee joint arthrosis by stimulating the respective reflexology zone.

-The treatment of certain parts of the body through the feet was already carried out in ancient Egypt, the Indians and the Chinese.
-In the 18th century, the reflexology concept of Indian culture was classified by Dr. Fitzgerald (USA) and made accessible to a wider public through the later work of the American masseuse Eunice Ingham.
-This method of reflexology pressure point massage was finally brought to the German-speaking world from America via England.
+The stimulation of certain regions or organs of the body through the reflexology zones below the feet was already carried out in ancient Egypt, the Indians and the Chinese.
+In the 18th century, the reflexology concept of Indian culture was classified by Dr. Fitzgerald (USA).
+This knowledge was published through the later work of the American masseuse Eunice Ingham.
+The method of reflexology pressure point massage was finally brought to the German-speaking world from America via England.

 How Does the Reflex Zones Insole Work?

-A warm and relaxed feeling, regular pulsating of the body, a straight walking posture through shoe soles throughout the day – is that possible?
-The REFLEX ZONES insoles of Casa Everz GmbH are fitted with specific elevations, depressions and patterns that stimulate certain zones of the foot and are designed to revitalise parts of the body in a targeted manner.
-Through the massaging cushions of the 5 ZONES and REFLEX ZONES insoles, the reflexology zones on the foot and therefore the associated organs are influenced with every step – through immersion and relief.
-As the firmness is adapted exactly to the tissue tension of the sole of the foot, it produces a gentle stimulation of the reflexology zones that achieves the effect of walking barefoot.
-When sitting for a long time at a desk or during heavy physical exertion, the feet can be either understimulated or overly burdened.
-The result is cold, tired or tense feet that can bring the whole body out of balance.
+A warm and relaxed feeling, regular pulsating of the body, a straight walking posture through shoe insoles throughout the day – is that possible?
+The REFLEX ZONES insoles of Casa Everz GmbH are fitted with specific elevations and depressions which stimulate certain reflexology zones below the foot and are designed to specifically revitalise parts of the body.
+The massaging cushions of the 5 ZONES and REFLEX ZONES insoles stimulate these reflexology zones and therefore also the associated organs are influenced with every step through immersion and relief.
+As the shore hardness is adapted exactly to the tissue tension of the foot sole, these motions have a soft stimulating effect to the reflexology zones.
+This effect simulates the effect of walking barefoot.
+Either when sitting for a long time or during heavy physical exertion, the feet can be either either insufficiently or excessively challenged.
+The results are cold, tired or tense feet with possibly disturbing effects to the whole body's balance.

 - 1. Cranial roof